RED FLAG # 12

 Possible Contributions to the SDGs

 According to the Voluntary Guidelines on the Governance of Tenure, published by the UN FAO, securing land tenure rights and ensuring responsible land governance is key to achieving the SDGs.
-Addressing impacts to people associated with this red flag can contribute to, inter alia:
+Addressing impacts on people associated with this red flag can contribute to, among other things:

-SDG 1: End poverty in all its forms everywhere, in particular: Target 1.4 By 2030, ensure that all men and women, in particular the poor and the vulnerable, have equal rights to economic resources, as well as access to basic services, ownership and control over land and other forms of property, inheritance, natural resources, appropriate new technology and financial services, including microfinance
+SDG 1.4 End poverty in all its forms everywhere By 2030, ensure that all men and women, in particular the poor and the vulnerable, have equal rights to economic resources, as well as access to basic services, ownership and control over land and other forms of property, inheritance, natural resources, appropriate new technology and financial services, including microfinance

-SDG 2: End hunger, achieve food security and improved nutrition, and promote sustainable agriculture, in particular Target 2.3 By 2030, double the agricultural productivity and incomes of small-scale food producers, in particular women, indigenous peoples, family farmers, pastoralists and fishers, including through secure and equal access to land, other productive resources and inputs, knowledge, financial services, markets and opportunities for value addition and non-farm employment
+SDG 2.3 End hunger, achieve food security and improved nutrition, and promote sustainable agriculture By 2030, double the agricultural productivity and incomes of small-scale food producers, in particular women, indigenous peoples, family farmers, pastoralists and fishers, including through secure and equal access to land, other productive resources and inputs, knowledge, financial services, markets and opportunities for value addition and non-farm employment

 Taking Action